How To Delete All of Your Instagram Direct Messages

 To delete a conversation, take the following steps:

 - Tap the DM button at the top-right of your home screen.
+(The little paper airplane)

 - Tap Delete.

 Once you do this, the conversation will no longer be in your inbox.
 Keep in mind that the other person will still have access to the full conversation; you aren’t deleting their copy.
+You aren’t blocking the person.
+You’re just essentially getting your copy out of your face.

 If you’re trying to just get rid of certain conversations, you can also use the Search function to find those conversations rather than having to scroll through your entire DM inbox.
 You can type a person’s name in the search bar at the top of your screen to find and delete your conversation with them.